cosmos/sdk-tutorials/academy/4-my-own-chain-exer/migration-exer.md

 # Exercise - Introduce a Leaderboard After Production

 If you have been running _v1_ of your checkers blockchain for a while, games have been created, played on, won, and lost.
-Say you want to increase engagement by adding a leaderboard.
+Now you want to increase engagement by adding a leaderboard - how can you do this?

 ## Think